Kevin Oliver

 The purpose of the project is to travel to Finland to plan a future study abroad program for in-service teachers in Chatham, Durham, Orange, and Wake counties.
 PI Kevin Oliver will travel with one former Borchardt fellow/teacher who participated in a prior study abroad program funded by the foundation, and can therefore help to make informed decisions regarding future arrangements.
 During their time in Finland, the PI and former Borchardt fellow will meet with varied personnel to make arrangements for a future study abroad program, including: university staff who can facilitate housing, meeting facilities, and food services; university professors and K-12 school staff interested in partnering with our traveling teachers before/after study abroad for inter-cultural, collaborative school projects; managers of historic and literary sites we may visit in a future study abroad program; representatives of public and private transportation services we will need to utilize to get around Finland; and other contacts deemed necessary.
 The PI has previously visited three universities in Finland (Jyvaskyla, Tampere, Helsinki), and has international contacts he will email in advance of travel to set up planning meetings on-site.

 The Friday Institute for Educational Innovation has recently created the Massively Open Online Course for Educators (MOOC-Ed) Initiative to explore the potential of delivering personalized, high-quality professional development at scale.
 Among the core principles of MOOC-Eds are collaboration and peer-supported learning.
-This study will leverage the Friday Institute??A???a?sA???a?zA?s research expertise in online communities of practice and the rich social network data generated by MOOC-Ed participants to better understand networked learning.
+This study will leverage the Friday Institute’s research expertise in online communities of practice and the rich social network data generated by MOOC-Ed participants to better understand networked learning.
 Specifically, this study will use a mixed-method approach that combines Social Network Analysis and advanced modeling techniques with in-depth qualitative analysis to examine the formation of social networks, their underlying mechanisms, and their impact on learning.
 Findings from this study will contribute insight into the knowledge MOOC researchers might gain by using social network theory as a lens, as well as the potential of social network analytics to aid MOOC practitioners in assessing and improving peer-supported learning environments.

 Fifty-eight teachers are currently enrolled as a special cohort in the M.Ed. in Instructional Systems Technology program at UNC-Charlotte.
 The cohort program involves a unique cross-university design in which teachers take online graduate courses from several state institutions to earn their degree.
 The Instructional Technology program at NC State has proposed revising one course on data and technology and developing a new course on mobile learning, as their contributions to this program.
 This scope of work is tied to the development of a new course on mobile learning.